brentp/fraguracy/README.md

 # Fraguracy

 `fraguracy` calculates real error rates using overlapping paired-end reads in a fragment.
-This avoids some bias.
-It does limit to the (potentially) small percentage of bases that overlap and it will sample less at the beginning of read 1 and the end of read2 (which are known to have increased error rates).
+While this does limit to the (potentially) small percentage of bases that overlap this can still be useful to:

+1. evaluate error rates within and among samples
+2. find sites in the genome with high error rates
+3. find data-driven cutoffs for allele fraction (`AF`) cutoffs in UMI or duplex sequencing.

 # Usage